 Dyrham Park

 Spectacular 17th-century stately home Dyrham Park is surrounded by gardens and 270 acres of ancient parkland.
-The house was another location for The Remains of the Day (1993), plus TV series Sanditon (2019) and Tess of the d’Urbervilles (2008).
-The gardens also appeared in the 2021 adaptation of local author Nancy Mitford’s The Pursuit of Love, starring Lily James.
+It appeared as Alconleigh in the 2021 BBC adaptation of local author Nancy Mitford’s The Pursuit of Love, starring Lily James and Andrew Scott.
+It was also a location for The Remains of the Day (1993) and TV series Sanditon (2019) and Sense and Sensibility (2008).

 Dyrham Park is 8 miles north of Bath (SN14 8HY).
-It’s run by the National Trust and is open to the public.
-Entry costs £21 adults/£10.50 children (free for National Trust members).
+It’s open year-round.

 Castle Combe